• Recipes Index

 • Spray the pan with cooking spray so bars won’t stick.

-• Layer things in this order: graham cracker crumbs, shredded coconut, nuts, chocolate chips, sweet and condensed milk.
+• Layer things in this order: graham cracker crumbs, shredded coconut, nuts, chocolate chips, and sweet and condensed milk.

 • Bars are done when the sweet and condensed milk looks slightly browned.